shobrook/syntaxis/README.md

 ### Classes

-Saplings can track object flow in static, class, and instance methods, getter and setter methods, class and instance variables, and classes defined within classes.
+Saplings can track object flow in static, class, and instance methods, getter and setter methods, class and instance variables, classes defined within classes, and class closures (i.e. functions that return classes).
 Notably, it can keep track of the state of each instance of a user-defined class.
 Consider the following program and the tree saplings produces:

 ```python
 import torch.nn as nn